talessantos49/Projetos-42/README.md

 Human coder are people who can code solutions to change things to do the life better than yesterday.
 We learn to saw diferents kinds of the same problem and solve then, and if we need to use code, we use code!
 I think everyone here, are passionate about technology.

+#### Before start

+You need to know we have a loot of norms and restrictions, like we cant use `for`, our program must have no more than 25 lines, etc;
+If you want to see more than this, see the [norminette](https://github.com/42school/norminette)

 #

 All projects made by me I'll bring here and tell for everyone, about what is and the creation process.